Indifference pricing of pure endowments via BSDEs under partial information: The pricing problem

 \begin{remark} We remark here that, since $G_T = \xi \I_{\{\tau>T\}}$ and the mortality intensity $\lambda(t,\mu_{t},Z_{t^-})(1-H_{t^-})$ is not observable by the insurance company, we are dealing with a utility maximization problem in a partial information framework.
-The idea is to consider an equivalent control problem under full information where the unobservable intensity of $\tau$ is replaced by its filtered estimate $($see equation \eqref{fint}$)$. \end{remark} Now, we consider the case where the insurer simply invests her/his wealth in the market, without writing the insurance derivative.
+The idea is to consider an equivalent control problem under full information where the unobservable intensity of $\tau$ is replaced by its filtered estimate, see \eqref{fint}. \end{remark} Now, we consider the case where the insurance company simply invests its wealth in the market, without writing the insurance derivative.
 Then, the objective is the following. \begin{problem} To maximize the expected utility of his/her terminal wealth, i.e. to solve

 \end{problem} For every $(t,x) \in [0,T]\times \R^+$, the associated value process is given by

 where $\mathcal A_t(\widetilde \bF)$ is the set of admissible $\widetilde \bF$-predictable controls on the interval $[t,T]$ and $V^0=\{V_t^0,\ t \in [0,T]\}$ is defined as